iam-saiprasad/azurerepo/README.md

-# azurerepo
-practising  session of azure class
+iam saiprasad from azure class